Managing object locks in a bucket

 You can set up object locks in versioned buckets.
-When object lock is enabled, you can lock an object version so that it would not be deleted or overwritten.
+With object lock enabled, you can lock an object version so that it cannot be deleted or overwritten.
 You can also set default object locks for a bucket that will apply to all new object versions.

 Note

-In buckets with paused versioning, object locks are not available.
+In buckets with disabled or suspended versioning, object version locks are not available.

-Enabling locks does not mean locking previously uploaded object versions.
-If required, you can lock them manually.
+Enabling object locks does not automatically lock previously uploaded object versions.
+You can lock them manually as needed.

 To enable object locks: